TARADevOps/tsuki-webshop/DOCKER_DEPLOYMENT.md

 You now have a .env file.
 This file contains insecure default values for configuration options.

-During deployment this .env file is used to initialize the configuration files that will be used by your application.
-The values you input are used for secure authentication.
+During deployment this .env file is used to by YOUR WordPress Application to initialize the configuration files.
+The values you input are used for secure authentication between the Services running within the Docker Containers.
+It is important to keep a copy of the values you input as only you have them.

     nano .env